AmitBhardwaj26/DSA/Leetcode/April/881. Boats to Save People/README.md

 <h3>Medium</h3>
 <hr>
 <div><p>
- You are given an integer array nums and an array queries where queries[i] = [vali, indexi].

-For each query i, first, apply nums[indexi] = nums[indexi] + vali, then print the sum of the even values of nums.

-Return an integer array answer where answer[i] is the answer to the ith query.
+You are given an array people where people[i] is the weight of the ith person, and an infinite number of boats where each boat can carry a maximum weight of limit.
+Each boat carries at most two people at the same time, provided the sum of the weight of those people is at most limit.

+Return the minimum number of boats to carry every given person.
 </p>